 • CSIRO Early Research Career (CERC) Postdoctoral Fellowships

 • Research Training Program Scholarships (Australian & International students)

-• Forrest Research Foundation Scholarships (for study at UWA)
+• Forrest Research Foundation Scholarships (for study at a WA university)

-• Endeavour Scholarships & Fellowships (Australian & International students)
+• Destination Australia Scholarships (Australian & International students; in development)

-The Ecosystem Change Ecology team has just announced our postgraduate research projects for 2018.
-While these projects are high priorities, we remain open to suggestion on other ideas.
+While the following projects are high priorities for the Ecosystem Change Ecology team, we remain open to suggestion on other ideas.
 Please contact us if you would like further information on the opportunities listed below.

 Identifying vulnerabilities to improve the management of threatening weeds.
 Improvements in weed management can be achieved through a greater understanding of plant ecophysiology and plant-ecosystem interactions.
 Multiple projects are available, depending on the interests of the applicant, including fieldwork in the Kimberley, Pilbara and overseas.

 How do plant-insect interactions differ between native and introduced ranges?
 When plant species are introduced to new environments, this often disrupts its ecological interactions.
 A project is available examining the insect communities associated with threatening weeds in Australia, both in their native and introduced range, including fieldwork in the Kimberley and Pilbara.